Hugo Pérez (soccer, born 1963)

-Hugo Ernesto Pérez Granados (born November 8, 1963) is a former professional footballer and current manager of the El Salvador national team.
+Hugo Ernesto Pérez Granados (born November 8, 1963) is a former professional soccer player and coach who previously coached the El Salvador national from 2021 to 2023.
 Born in El Salvador, he represented the United States national team.

 During his fourteen-year career, he played professionally in the United States, France, Sweden, Saudi Arabia and his native El Salvador.
 Although born in El Salvador, he gained his U.S. citizenship as a youth and earned 73 caps, scoring sixteen goals, with the U.S. national team between 1984 and 1994.
 He was a member of the U.S. team at both the 1984 Summer Olympics and the 1994 FIFA World Cup.
 He was the 1991 U.S. Soccer Athlete of the Year and was inducted into the National Soccer Hall of Fame in 2008.

 Early life

 Pérez was born in El Salvador, where both his grandfather and father both played professionally for C.D.
 FAS, the club with which Pérez would finish his career.
 He migrated with his family to the United States when he was 11 and gained his U.S. citizenship in the mid-1980s.
 He chose to forego college.